On This Page

 Overview

 Intelligent document segmentation analyzes the visual layout of documents to identify distinct regions such as text blocks, tables, images, headers, footers, and other elements.
-This structural analysis forms the foundation for subsequent processing steps, enabling context-aware extraction and understanding of document content.
+This structural analysis forms the foundation for subsequent processing steps within the broader capabilities landscape, enabling context-aware extraction and understanding of document content.

 Brian Raymond of Unstructured predicts that 2026 will see a shift from monolithic single-model approaches to specialized parsing pipelines that break documents into components and route each to optimal processing models.
 This synthetic parsing approach reduces computational costs while improving accuracy by allowing each element to be interpreted by the model class that understands it best.